markbirbeck/sublime-text-shell-command/README.md

 # Changelog

+2015-02-13 (v0.13.1)

+Added option to allow the end of a view to always be visible.
+Closes issue #39.

 2015-02-12 (v0.13.0)

 The module has been renamed to `ShellCommand` in the package manager so this release simply applies the name change to documents, prompts, and file paths.